cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 * `found` is a variable that will receive the result of the operation, `true` if the code was found, `false` if it wasn't.
 If you don't need it, use just `ulocate(:building, :core, false, out core_x, out core_y, out core)`.
 * `ulocate` is the name of the function we're calling.
-* `building` and `core` are constant values that specify what are we looking for, They must be specified exactly like this, you cannot, for example, store them in variable (e.g., `type = core; ulocate(building, type, false, out core_x, out core_y, out core)` won't work).
+* `building` and `core` are constant values that specify what we are looking for.
+They must be specified exactly like this; you cannot, for example, store them in variable (e.g., `type = core; ulocate(building, type, false, out core_x, out core_y, out core)` won't work).
 * `false` specifies we're looking for our own core.
 Put `true` if you want to locate enemy one.
 * `core_x` and `core_y` are variables that will receive the position of the core on the map.
 Since they receive a value produced by the instruction, they are "output" arguments and need to be marked with the `out` keyword.
 Use them to send your units there.
 If you don't need them, you can omit them.
 * `core`, again an output argument, receives the building itself, and it can be used to query its state: